 Our last day, and the thought of the incredible Victoria Falls spurs us on!
 We start with a short transfer, then cycle on well-surfaced tarred roads, passing small communities and enjoying the scenery and the camaraderie of our last day’s biking in Africa.
 It’s a long day, but we eventually come to Livingstone and cycle through it, and on to the Zambezi and Victoria Falls.
 Around 2km wide and plunging down over 100m, the Falls, known as ‘the smoke that thunders’ are truly spectacular.
-We ride to the bridge for photo opportunities and return to Livingstone.
+We stop at a wonderful viewing spot on the banks of the Zambezi, approximately 1km before the border. before returning to Livingstone.
 A wonderful sunset cruise on the Zambezi then sets the scene for our evening of celebrations.
 Accommodation: guest lodge

-Please note lunch is not included unless it’s part of the in flight meals.
+Please note lunch is not included unless it is part of the in-flight meals.

 When is the event?

-The bike ride challenge will take place between 8-17th May 2020.
+The bike ride challenge will take place in 30th April-9th May 2022.